department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/2017 spatial/README 2017 spatial.md

 4. Filter the fuzzy dataframe to only keep installations with a similarity score greater than or equal to 87%.
 5. Filter the spatial dataframe to only keep specific columns needed.
 6. Join / merge the spatial dataframe to the fuzzy dataframe.
-7. Filter the merged dataframe to only keep specific rows.
+7. Filter the merged dataframe to only keep specific columns.
 8. Calculate the number of unique military installations by name.
 9. Export merged and filtered dataframe to .csv for use in a mapping application.